AngeloJacobo/DDR3-Notes/README.md

 ![image](https://user-images.githubusercontent.com/87559347/212458190-c17437d8-1f8f-4922-aca7-22e82a578488.png)

 ## February Notes
-You can use Micron DDR3 Simulation module to test the controller even without physical ddr3
+- You can use Micron DDR3 Simulation module to test the controller even without physical ddr3

-ODDR2 is just used so that the internal clock can be directed to the output pin, this is the more likely use than doing DDR using ODDR2
+- ODDR2 is just used so that the internal clock can be directed to the output pin, this is the more likely use than doing DDR using ODDR2

-Low Speed: Use the clk (50MHz) and divide the frequency by 4 to generate a slow clock than can be shifted 180 degrees or 90 degrees.
+- Low Speed: Use the clk (50MHz) and divide the frequency by 4 to generate a slow clock than can be shifted 180 degrees or 90 degrees.
 LOW SPEED IS USED TO TEST CONTROLLER BEFORE RUNNING IN HIGHER FREQUENCY

-High Speed: Use PLL to generate 333.333 MHz from 50MHZ.(with 0,90,180,270 phase shift) .
+- High Speed: Use PLL to generate 333.333 MHz from 50MHZ.(with 0,90,180,270 phase shift) .
 Then use DPLL to dynamically change phase shift for read operation

-OBUF is used to connect internal pins to FPGA pin fabric
+- OBUF is used to connect internal pins to FPGA pin fabric
+- WRITE: we have to phase-shift DQS by 90 degrees and output the phase-shifted DQS to RAM.
+This means initially the dqs is first aligned to dq, but is phase shifted when sent to RAM
+- READ: phase-shifts the incoming dqs and dqs_n signals by 90 degrees to sample at the middle of incoming `dq` signal